jackielii/jackieli.dev/content/posts/temporal-is-a-control-plane.md

 // here we launch child workflow first so that we don't miss any message childFuture := workflow.ExecuteChildWorkflow(ctx, etlPipeline, topicName)

-// if we're emitting the rows in an activity, e.g. iterate through a database table: err := workflow.ExecuteActivity(ctx, rowsEmitter, topicName).Get(ctx, nil) ...
+// Emit the rows in an activity, e.g. iterate through a database table: err := workflow.ExecuteActivity(ctx, rowsEmitter, topicName).Get(ctx, nil) ...
 ```